aeakett/firstdraftsandscrapsofpaper/main.md

 ![That belongs in a museum!](./that_belongs_in_a_museum.png) Donating rare and unique items to a museum or library would seem to be -lib/mus seem to be the answer
 Indeed there are plenty of rare items in several different collections, though they tend to be part of larger, more general collections (ususally general popular culture collections).
+This could prove problematic in the long run as institutional collections policies may dictate deaccessioning materials.[^newspapershreddingfn]

--libraries tend to de-accession stuff (NYPL newspapers for example) -[Strong National Museum of Play][thestrong] seems to be the best bet currently -certainly best bet for preservation, but casual scholarship is still hampered by centralization.
+-[Strong National Museum of Play][thestrong] seems to be the best bet currently -certainly best bet for preservation, but casual scholarship is still hampered by centralization.